 Evaluates if the input data has a selection and if a certain number of records are selected.

-Evaluates if the input data has the specified coordinate system.
+Evaluates the input data for the specified coordinate system.

 Evaluates if the input data matches the specified data type.

 Evaluates if a feature class is of the specified feature type.

 Evaluates if the values in an attribute field match a specified value, expression, or second field.

 Evaluates the row count of the input data and checks whether it matches a specified value.

 Evaluates whether the inputs have a specified spatial relationship.

 Evaluates an input value compared to a single value, a list of values, or a range of values using a defined comparison operator.

 The Merge Branch tool merges two or more logical branches into a single output.